Kuvrot/OpenCleaner/README.md

 ## how it works
 * It cleans all the Cache in your system, by deleting all the directories that are named "cache" or that include the word "cache" in their name.
 * File that are protected or that are beign currently used will not be deleted.
-* It only works on windows for now.
+* It only works on Windows for now.

 ## Run (pull requests are welcome!)
 - Install customtkinter